VictorTaelin/Bitspeak/README.md

 s          | **s**un
 z          | **z**ebra

-Similarly, each syllable must be pronounced in propser isolation, so, `kupakare` is `coo - pa - ka - re`, not `coo - pa - care`.
+Similarly, each syllable must be pronounced in isolation: `kupakare` is `coo - pa - ka - re`, not `coo - pa - care`.

 Specification
 -------------